 “For everyone in IT, it means radical changes to working practices and learning many new skillsets, while existing skills become redundant, sometimes overnight,” Wainewright added. “…While IT suffers, the business finds cloud brings vastly improved productivity to existing skills while adding huge new opportunities for innovation and business development.”

 For example, cloud call center technologies are advancing by the week, disrupting business models and providing organizations with new platforms that can help them grow.
-3CLogic recently expanded its product portfolio with a comprehensive set of new tools and functionalities that are designed to help users evaluate customer service and sales representative performance, Network Packet Broker reported.
+3CLogic recently expanded its product portfolio with a comprehensive set of new tools and functionalities that are designed to help users evaluate customer service and sales representative performance, TMCnet reported.

 3CLogic explained that it makes use of its own unique V-TAG software and harnesses the latest developments in VOIP and Web 2.0 technologies, making it easy for customers to communicate with their business while also dramatically changing the economics of maintaining their contact center.
 Users can either deploy the company’s contact center platform in their IT environment, or simply use it as a hosted Software-as-a-Service (SaaS) offering.